hughrun/ephemetoot/README.md

 * they have certain visibility; or
 * they are individually listed to be kept

 As of version 2, `ephemetoot` can be used for multiple accounts.
 If you have several 'alts', this can be useful.
-If you don't have your own server, your friend can now add you to their `ephemetoot` config and it will take care of your old potentially embarrassing toots as well as theirs.
+If you don't have your own server or Mac computer, your friend can now add you to their `ephemetoot` config and it will take care of your old potentially embarrassing toots as well as theirs.
 However, note [the warning below](#obtain-an-access-token).

 # Setup